Frequently Asked Questions

 For more details about internship credit please contact your advisor

 How do I find an internship?

-How do I get permission for junior classes?
+How do I get permission to take Professional Program classes?

 How do I get the hold on my transcript removed?